Publications

 The Rambling Valentine 2022

 This essay examines the ways in which Joseph Conrad’s portrayal of Kurtz in Heart of Darkness, and his racist, impressionistic use of Africa and its peoples as an analogue for Kurtz’s fall, informed both my decisions about my gender identity and my struggles to find my voice as a young writer.
-The examination takes the form of two loosely interwoven strands, one literary-critical and historical, and the other autobiographical but also analytical.
 The published version in The Rambling is an excerpt from a longer piece.

 Shenandoah Spring 2020 (Volume 69, Number 2)